benlau/underline/README.md

 KeyValueType& _::assign(KeyValueType& dest, const KeyValueType& source, ...);
 ```

 Assigns the properties from the source to the destination object.
-The input should be an valid Key Value Type where [_::isKeyValueType](#isKeyValueType) returns true.
+The input should be an valid Key Value Type where [_::iskeyvaluetype](#isKeyValueType) returns true.
 The sequence to apply source objects is from left to right.
 Subsequent sources overwrite property assignments of previous sources.
 It is a non-recursive function.
 For deep copying and merge, you should use [_::merge](#merge).

 Arguments: